alexshook/BEWD_NYC_5_Homework/Alex_Shook/Proposal/final_project_proposal.md

 yelpster gem - <https://github.com/nvd/yelpster>

 I don't have any wireframes yet.
-Just thought of this last night and it's a better idea than my other one (photo sharing, boring).
+I'm really terrible at design but I promise to try to make something that looks decent.